 Kampa is actually a small artificial island, from one side (from Prague district Malá strana) it’s separated by a mill ditch Čertovka, with some very old mills, from the other side by the river Vltava.
-Here was also one mill, which was reconstructed and there’s the Kampa Museum which is worth visiting (museum of modern art).
-Near this building are three huge statues of crawling babies by contemporary czech artist David Černý.
+There also used to be a mill that was reconstructed and there’s the Kampa Museum which is worth visiting (as the museum of modern art).
+Near this building are three huge statues of crawling babies by contemporary Czech artist David Černý.

 I remember when I was a child I often came here with my parents for a walk.
 We started at Pražský hrad (the Prague castle) and by crossing Karlův most (Charles bridge) we ended up standing on Kampa.
 Down a broad street lined with benches (on the right side is a little alley leading to Lennon’s wall), where I sometimes even now sit and just enjoy the moment, we headed straight to the park, which I really liked when I was a child.
 Now I like it maybe even more, because it is a great place to hang out with friends, sitting on the grass and sipping from a bottle of wine.